 - Grievance meets opportunity: Economic shocks, spatial inequality and civil conflicts (with Melvin H. L. Wong).
 Full draft due early 2018.

-- Political borders within artificial states (with Christian Lessmann and Paul Schaudt).
+- The economic effects of district reforms (with Christian Lessmann and Paul Schaudt).
 Full draft due fall 2018.

 Economic growth and the political economics of crises

 - [UPDATED] Holding on?
 Ethnic divisions, political institutions and the duration of economic declines (with K. Thomsson), submitted.

 - [UPDATED] Do weak institutions prolong crises?
 On the identification, characteristics, and duration of declines during economic slumps (with D. de Crombrugghe and A. Szirmai), R&R, World Bank Economic Review.